 R302.1 Exterior walls.
-Exterior walls with a fire separation distance less than 3 feet (914 mm) shall have not less than a one-hour fire-resistive rating with exposure from both sides.
+Exterior walls with a fire separation distance less than 3 feet (914 mm) shall have not less than a one-hour fire-resistance rating with exposure from both sides.
 Projections shall not extend to a point closer than 2 feet (610 mm) from the line used to determine the fire separation distance.

-Exception: Detached garages accessory to a dwelling located within 2 feet of a lot line shall be permitted to have roof eave projections not exceeding 4 inches.
+Exception: Detached garages accessory to a dwelling located within 2 feet (610 mm) of a lot line shall be permitted to have roof eave projections not exceeding 4 inches (102 mm).